Advance Health Care Directives

 A Knowledgeable Estate Planning Attorney Can Help You

 If you have questions about what will happen to you if you become incapacitated, work with an attorney who is knowledgeable about advance health care directives.
-These documents can give you control over your medical care in the event that you are not able to communicate your wishes with health care providers.
+These documents can give you control over your medical care.
 Call Herbert Law Office to find out more about advance health care directives.